rtomayko/divvy/README.md

 =============================

-This is a (forking) parallel task runner for Ruby designed to be run in the foreground (i.e. not a server) with minimum infrastucture components (like redis or a queue server).
+This is a (forking) parallel task runner for Ruby designed to be run in the foreground and to require no external infrastructure components (like redis or a queue server).

+Divvy provides a light system for defining parallelizable pieces of work and a process based run environment for executing them.
+It's good for running coarse grained tasks that are network or IO heavy.
+It's not good at crunching lots of inputs quickly or parallelizing fine grained / CPU intense pieces of work.

 ## example